contact Search

 This initiative supports indigenous peoples to avoid deforestation, protecting 1,150,200 hectares of tropical forests and safeguarding their biodiversity.
 It provides education, healthcare, sanitation, food security, nutrition, and further social benefits for 16,000 indigenous people.
 The project works hand-in-hand with the communities to constantly inform and train them, improve living conditions and promote sustainable economic growth.

 Berkeley’s ambitious reduction strategy is delivering real change to work towards achieving net zero emissions.
-We have set science based targets, in line with guidance from the Science Based Target initiative (SBTi), and have committed to reducing our overall emissions by 25% by 2026.
+We have set science based targets, in line with guidance from the Science Based Target initiative (SBTi).

 The areas of focus for our reduction activity